id-studiolab/Digital-Interfaces/assignments/03-game-controller-hw-code/index.md

     #                                                              |
     # -------------------------------------------------------------|

-    # Sleep for a bit to make the keypress events occur at a human timescale
+    # Sleep briefly so keypress events occur at a human timescale.
-    # Skilled gamers can do ~7 button presses per second (says ChatGPT) so
+    # Skilled users can manage ~7 button presses per second, so we
-    # we sample with twice that frequency to adher to the Nyquist rate.
+    # sample at roughly twice that rate to satisfy the Nyquist criterion.

     time.sleep(0.07)

 ```